alexander-akhmetov/python-telegram/docs/source/tutorial.rst

     New message!
     New message!

-Let's add more logic inside the message handler:
+Let's add more logic to the message handler:

 .. code-block:: python

     def new_message_handler(update):
+        # we want to process only text messages
         message_content = update['message']['content'].get('text', {})
-        # we need this because of different message types: photos, files, etc.
         message_text = message_content.get('text', '').lower()

         if message_text == 'ping':
             chat_id = update['message']['chat_id']
             print(f'Ping has been received from {chat_id}')
             tg.send_message(
-                chat_id=chat_id,  # str
+                chat_id=chat_id,
                 text='pong',
             )

-The full code:
+Full code of our new bot:

 .. code-block:: python

     from telegram.client import Telegram